One of our most unique projects in the recent past relates to windows on a residential home in Tuckers Town.

 Made out of ‘genuine South American mahogany’ the windows and shutters were made to be long lasting.
 This type of mahogany is perfect for exterior use and better than the commonly used sapele which is not as durable.
 The shutter thickness was also increased to 1 1/4″ for better impact capabilities.

-We finished the project with a top of the line waterborne paint system from ‘Klima’ that involved a 3 coating process: The first with impregnator ( instead of primer) that works as a fungicide to battle potential decay, secondly two coats of high solids polyurethane to create a durable seal for final adhesion, and finally two coats of colour match waterborne top coat to stand against the elements and stretch with wood movement.
+We finished the project with a top of the line waterborne paint system from ‘Klima’ that involved a multi-coating process: The first coat with an impregnator that works as a fungicide to battle potential decay, secondly two coats of high solids polyurethane to create a durable seal for final adhesion, and finally two coats of waterborne topcoat paint to withstand the elements and stretch with wood movement.
 This ensures the finish will last longer than any best oil based paints.